-The set_reg_output_delay constraint speeds up paths coming from a register by a given number of nanoseconds.
-The synthesis tool attempts to meet the global clock frequency goals for a design as well as the individual clock frequency goals (set with create_clock).
+The set\reg\output\delay constraint speeds up paths coming from a register by a given number of nanoseconds.
+The synthesis tool attempts to meet the global clock frequency goals for a design as well as the individual clock frequency goals (set with create\clock).
 Use this constraint to speed up the paths coming from a register.
+For information about the equivalent SCOPE spreadsheet interface, see Registers, on page 365.